 To fear is as much a function of the intellect as to hope.
 To fear is to believe something that you do not wish to believe.
-Every belief is a form of intelligence or ignorance; (the two words are off the same piece, being negative and positive poles of truth.)
-To believe what you fear, is to make manifest a certain belief; it is a negative belief, but it is a belief; and to believe anything whatever, is to make it manifest or visible; whether it is a negative belief, by which I mean a belief that denies the absolute truth that all is life, or a positive belief that affirms the infallibility of the Life Principle.
+Every belief is a form of intelligence or ignorance (the two words are off the same piece, being negative and positive poles of truth).
+To believe what you fear is to make manifest a certain state of mind; it is a negative state of mind, but this does not prevent it from being a belief; and to believe anything whatever is to make it manifest or visible; whether it is a negative belief, by which I mean a belief that denies the absolute truth that all is life, or a positive belief that affirms the infallibility of the Life-Principle.

-If a man believes that which he fears, his belief is a traitor to his desire; it is not at one with his desire, and therefore, it does not properly clothe his desire or make it manifest.
+If a man believes that which he fears, his belief is a traitor to his desire; it is not at one with his desire, and, therefore, it does not properly clothe his desire or make it manifest.